7 Signs You've Created A Unique 'Love Language' Together That Can Last A Lifetime

 Eventually, the other person will see, through his new context of you, that you are not out "to get him", control, or criticize him.

-Also, he will eventually begin to see that you no longer respond to him in a negative way.
-Rather, you are responding to him in a productive way.
-You will be helping him to understand what you are really trying to say and that you are not out to make him feel bad about himself.
+Also, he will eventually begin to see that you no longer negatively respond to him.
+Rather, you are productively responding to him.
+You will be helping him to understand what you are trying to say and that you are not out to make him feel bad about himself.

-It will also show that you are not trying to judge him in a negative manner.
-This behavior is healthy in a relationship and absolutely builds trust over time.
+It will also show that you are not trying to judge him negatively.
+This behavior is healthy in a relationship and builds trust over time.
 Of course, you need both parties to take their turn in this trust-building.

 7. You build emotional closeness and intimacy

-For example, Instead of saying in anger "You always do this!", you can say, "I really don’t want us to be disconnected.
+For example, instead of saying in anger, "You always do this!", you can say, "I don’t want us to be disconnected.
 I want us to feel closer to each other.
 What can I do to help you feel the same way?"

 Relationships are tough, vulnerable, confusing, and amazing.
 This is especially true when it is with someone who wants to invest in the relationship and is willing to put the work in and to “show up”.